-Your onboarding process plays a key role in the success of the virtual assistant and in ensuring that things go as smoothly as possible.
+Your virtual assistant onboarding process plays a key role in their success and in ensuring that things go as smoothly as possible.
 An onboarding checklist is a key tool to use, allowing you to systematically introduce your virtual assistant to key parts of the business and their work.

 It’s not just for the sake of your business, but for the sake of the virtual assistant too.
 If you put yourself in their shoes - having little or no guidance on what they’re supposed to be doing greatly impairs their ability to get work done.
 This can be incredibly frustrating!

 Here are some things to consider for a successful onboarding checklist:

 Why is onboarding so important?

 To give some context, Process St wrote about some research that was done into employees and the onboarding experience.
 A key piece of data was that good onboarding improves employee retention by 25% and overall performance by 11%.

 Why worry about putting in place a VA onboarding checklist?
 It’s about structure - employees who participate in a structured onboarding program are 69% more likely to stay with an organization for three years.

 Putting time and attention into how to onboard a virtual assistant allows them to feel valued and to show that you are enthusiastic to have them join your team.
 On the other hand, lack of onboarding can feel like lack of caring, or like the new employee is being set up to fail.
 15% of employees said the lack of an effective onboarding program aided in their decision to quit.

 We get it, sometimes certain things get neglected, but a good onboarding checklist gets an employee started off well every time.
 It’s a repeatable process, creating efficiency for your business.